Skip to main content

 Q: Can I use Visual Studio Code with Claude Code on Windows WSL?

 A: Yes, you can edit files in Visual Studio Code while Claude Code runs in the WSL terminal.
 This provides the best of both worlds: a familiar editor interface with Claude Code's powerful terminal capabilities.
 VS Code integrates seamlessly with WSL2.
-VS Code integration guide
+VS Code setup

 Configuration